giulianopz/lfcs/domains/4-networking/e.md

 Or, if you want to test it first, and potentially roll back any changes, you can use the following command: `sudo netplan try [config-file]`

-This option apply the changes, and provide a 120 timeout where by if you don’t accept the changes, they will revert back.
-This is useful to prevent you from locking yourself out of the system, if the network change didn’t work the way you were intending.
+This option apply the changes, and provide a 120 timeout where by if you don't accept the changes, they will revert back.
+This is useful to prevent you from locking yourself out of the system, if the network change didn't work the way you were intending.

 Check all static routes available on your Ubuntu system:
 ```